Tlazypanda/chain-x-sol-example/README.md

 npm run dev
 ```

 Visit the local address output in the terminal in your browser (default `http://localhost:5173`).
-Make sure MetaMask or compatible wallet is installed and unlocked in your browser.
+Make sure a Solana wallet (Phantom, Solflare, Backpack, or OKX) is installed and unlocked in your browser.

 ## Network Configuration